What Car Insurance Do I Need in North Dakota?

 • cost of paying someone to perform household work and other tasks the injured person is unable to perform.

 A key thing to understand about a no-fault/PIP claim is that you can't get compensation for your "pain and suffering" and other non-monetary damages stemming from the accident.
-You're limited to compensation for your medical bills and other economic losses.
+You're limited to compensation for your medical bills and other economic losses (unless you can step outside of the no-fault system; more on this a little later).

 Does North Dakota No-Fault Insurance Cover Damage to My Car?